Premises Liability: Who Is Responsible?

 Trespassers on Property

 With respect to trespassers, if the owner knows that it is likely trespassers will enter the property, he or she may have a duty to give reasonable warning to prevent injury.
 This requirement applies only with respect to artificial conditions that the owner has created or maintains, and knows may be likely to cause serious injury or death.
+In almost all cases, however, courts have found that booby traps are illegal.

 Children on Property